 The lawyer’s world is falling apart fast but a couple of pals are sticking by him, including an occasional girlfriend, Joan Brenson, played by Jean Hagen.
-As she did in The Asphalt Jungle (1950), Hagen loves a guy who basically could care less.
+As she did in The Asphalt Jungle (1950), Hagen loves a guy who couldn't care less.
 When Keiver asks her why she even bothers, she says, “Maybe I’m sticking around for you because you’re a haunted guy.
-Maybe I’m just waiting for the ghost to come back” (No Questions Asked is a movie with a steamer trunk of great dialog, much of the best of it going to Hagen).
+Maybe I’m just waiting for the ghost to come back.”

 That makes No Questions Asked the perfect Barry Sullivan movie, of which there were a few.
 Sullivan was a handsome, imposing actor who never for a moment looked ‘comfortable in his own skin’, making him ideal for film noir.
-More than any other lead or main supporting actor, Sullivan excelled at playing characters who were doomed to be doomed, as he was in titles like Suspense (1946) , Framed (1947), Cause for Alarm (1951) and The Gangster (1947), the most agonizingly fraught film noir never made in France.
-In No Questions Asked, Sullivan’s Keiver is a man so blindly and completely obsessed, his fate is a done deal.
+More than any other lead or main supporting actor, Sullivan excelled at playing characters who were doomed to be doomed, as in titles like Suspense (1946) , Framed (1947), Cause for Alarm (1951) and The Gangster (1947), the most agonizingly fraught film noir never made in France.
+In No Questions Asked, Sullivan’s Keiver is a man so blindly and completely obsessed, his fate is a done deal from the start.